 Visual Designers typically have an education in graphic design and/or visual communications.
 Their main goal is to enhance the user experience through the careful use of color.
 While it is very helpful for them to have experience working with marketing branding and teams, it is more important that they understand how color and graphics can be used to increase a software product’s usability.

-As the name implies, Usability Testers create test scripts and conduct usability tests with real end-users.
+As the name implies, Usability testers create test scripts and conduct usability tests with real end-users.
 Unlike focus group testing, where the goal is to learn about people’s opinions, usability tests are about learning how real people would use your product before it is developed.
 It doesn’t take much effort to gain a whole lot of valuable knowledge.

 While just about anyone can learn to write HTML/CSS, it is far more effective if they are a Designer first, Developer second.
 A great HTML/CSS Designer will not only know how to create pixel-perfect layouts, but will leverage proven techniques, code libraries, and plugins to enhance the user interaction design of your screens.

-Once the HTML/CSS layouts are done, a great Front-end Developer can code the front end to retrieve, submit, and manipulate data in the most efficient manner for users.
-Often, a Front-end Developer will leverage many JavaScript and/or JavaScript frameworks to perform specific functions in the browser to minimize the number of server calls, which can also increase the application’s performance.
+Once the HTML/CSS layouts are done, a great Front-end developer can code the front end to retrieve, submit, and manipulate data in the most efficient manner for users.
+Often, a Front-end developer will leverage many JavaScript and/or JavaScript frameworks to perform specific functions in the browser to minimize the number of server calls, which can also increase the application’s performance.

 Cookie | Duration | Description |